nkoutoun/nkoutoun.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a final-year PhD candidate on the 2025–26 academic job market.
-My research maps aggregate shocks into household decisions and regional outcomes with credible identification, guided by a micro-to-macro approach that combines large-scale administrative data and causal inference.
+My research maps aggregate shocks into household decisions and regional outcomes, guided by a micro-to-macro approach that combines large-scale administrative data and causal inference.
 My job-market paper reveals a stark split in how U.S. households restructure debt after income windfalls.

-A defining feature of my doctoral work has been proactively securing innovative data by establishing partnerships with industry providers.
+My work bridges academic rigor with real-world application, drawing on my experience as an Economist in Residence at BNP Paribas Fortis, and as a risk analyst and market operations trainee at the European Central Bank, where I gained firsthand insight into monetary policy implementation.
+These roles were instrumental in securing the innovative industry partnerships that define my doctoral work.
 I strive to publish open, reproducible tools to support my research.